Agent-Hellboy/trace-dkey/README.rst

 you can use the library as ``python3 -m trace_dkey --file=test.json --key=name``, test.json is

-a json file containing name as key
+A JSON file containing name as key

 .. code:: py